There are endless benefits to owning a trampoline. It’s a one-time investment that creates a healthier family.

 If you’ve chosen to move instead of disassemble your trampoline due to the weather or other factors, make sure you’re moving it safely.

 Grabbing it and dragging it can weaken the infrastructure of your trampoline.
-Before moving your trampoline, wrap all of the connectors and joints with industrial strength duct tape.
-This will reduce the risk of vital components coming lose during the move.
+Before moving your trampoline, wrap all of the connectors and joints with industrial-strength duct tape.
+This will reduce the risk of vital components coming loose during the move.

 The move requires two people standing on opposite sides.
 Lift the trampoline off of the ground, holding it horizontal.
 Slowly step it to its new location.